 For more information on exam procedures, visit the Testing page.

 Course Grades, Incompletes, and Withdrawals

 All assignments must be completed and all exams must be taken for you to receive credit for your course.
-Once you have completed your course and the instructor has determined your final grade, you will receive a final grade report.
-Letter grades of A, B, C, D, and F are used for final grades.
-The lowest passing grade is a D. There is no pass/fail grading option for any course except MATH 1311.
-Final course grades are reported by your instructor and should appear on your transcript within 24 hours.
+Letter grades of A, B, C, D, and F are used for final grades except for MATH 1311.

-Your final exam grade (for courses that have a final exam) and a course report are reported in TRACS or emailed to you upon completion of the course.
-You may also obtain a course grade on an official Texas State transcript.
-Transcripts are available from the Registrar’s Office, 111 J.C.
+You may obtain an official Texas State transcript from the Registrar’s Office, 111 J.C.
 Kellam Building, and may be requested on the website of the Office of the University Registrar.

 You may drop an uncompleted course at any time before your course expiration date using Flexible Registration.
 You may not drop a course after taking the final exam, or for courses that do not have a final exam, after submitting the final assignment.
 Please note that in order to receive a partial refund, you must drop a class within the first 30 days.
 Refer to the Withdrawal Refund Schedule for information on partial refund amounts.

 If you drop a course using before your nine-month enrollment period expires, no grade will be reported to the Registrar, the course will not appear on your transcript, and the course will not be included in attempted hours calculations.

 If you do not drop or complete your course prior to your course expiration date, a “W” will automatically be applied to your transcript.
 Courses with a “W” will be included in attempted hours.